-West Virginia Separation from Work in West Virginia
+Separation from Work in West Virginia

-Job-seeking Requirements for Unemployment in West VirginiaAble to, Available to, and Applying for Work in West Virginia
+Job-seeking Requirements for Unemployment in West Virginia

-With To meet eligibility for unemployment in WV, the former employee must be able to get to and from work and be willing to accept work in the labor market where they he or she lives.
+To meet eligibility for unemployment in WV, the former employee must be able to get to and from work and be willing to accept work in the labor market where he or she lives.
 In this case, the labor market area is defined as consisting of towns and surrounding areas where people in this occupation would normally travel to work.
-The unemployment insurance benefits unemployment applicant cannot set restrictions which rule out much of the work in this field.
+The unemployment insurance benefits applicant cannot set restrictions which rule out much of the work in this field.
 Examples of unreasonable restrictions include insisting on more pay than workers usually receive for this same kind of work in that area, and not being able to work a shift which is considered normal for that occupation.